alanng10/class-lang/Docue/Article/Spell/a.md

 The word third letter "a" refers to any any class.

-The word fourth letter "s" refers to any struct refed.
+The word fourth letter "s" refers to any strut refed.

-The word fifth letter "s" refers to any struct engin.
+The word fifth letter "s" refers to any strut engin.

-The word spell is Class list any class struct refed struct engin.
+The word spell is Class list any class strut refed strut engin.